 Note: Visas are paid for, using US cash (no bills older than 2006 due to local counterfeiting safeguards).
 Single entry visa is valid for 3 months and can be used for multiple entries between Kenya and Tanzania.
 Please be sure to have your Yellow Fever certificate handy.

 A representative from your lodge will pick you up and transfer you between the lodge and airstrip.
-Depending on time, they will fit in a bit of a game drive to/from the lodge.
+Depending on time, they will fit in a quick game drive to/from the lodge.

-While at Singita, your luxurious all-suite accommodation, breakfast, lunch and dinner, daily, teas and coffees are all included.
+While at Singita, your luxurious all-suite accommodation, breakfast, lunch and dinner, teas and coffees are all included.
 Along with this, you'll also enjoy two game drives per day in an open Land Rover, accompanied by an experienced game ranger.
 Other activities include mountain biking, walking, tennis and archery.
 Laundry and valet services are also included but subject to certain conditions and restrictions.
-Also included are all of your drinks while on the Land Rover safaris and all drinks, including premium wines, spirits and liqueurs (excluding vintage champagne and vintage wines on the connoisseurs wine list).
+Also included are all of your drinks while on the Land Rover safaris, including premium wines, spirits and liqueurs (excluding vintage champagne and vintage wines on the connoisseurs wine list).

 You'll join up with others at the lodge for your game drive.
 Drives are typically done in the morning at 6:30am for a few hours and/or 4pm for a few hours.
 Head out into the park to explore the vast expanse of the Serengeti.

-Take your flight from Serengeti to Manayara (LKY) today.
-The flight duration is approximately 1.5 hr.
+Take your flight from Serengeti to Manyara (LKY) today.
+The flight duration is approximately 1.5 hours.

 Hanging off the edge of the world-renowned Ngorongoro Crater, which is considered a UNESCO World Heritage site, sits the opulent Crater Lodge.
 On the eastern side of the Serengeti in Northern Tanzania, the lodge is an astonishing example of accommodations somehow built in the great African wilderness.
 It comprises three separate camps totaling 30 suites of the highest standard and most breathtaking views.
 Dining is a gala event, where one may put on their best etiquette and flaunt the outfits that have been collecting dust when roughing it during the day.
 Here, one may feast on cuisine from the American chef’s world-knowledge.
 Activities include game drives involving visits to the Ngorongoro Crater.